MyNameIsTrez/MyNameIsTrez.github.io/_posts/2026-08-21-my-single-tiny-todo-file.md

 My todo file currently contains 22 of these bullet points, so I am focused on resolving bullet points right now.

 You don't even need to keep it in a file.
-For years I had been editing a single Discord message of mine, because I liked its message length limit.
+For years I just edited a single Discord message of mine, because I liked its message length limit.